EthanMerrill/TradingAlgoExperimentation/readme.md

 # Trading Algorithm

-A **multi-strategy** trading framework for US common stocks, with pluggable storage backends (GCS / Postgres), walk-forward validation, short-selling support, and an intraday bar-loop engine.
+A **multi-strategy** trading framework for US common stocks, with a Postgres storage backend, walk-forward validation, short-selling support, and an intraday bar-loop engine.
 Ships with an RSI mean-reversion strategy; new strategies plug in via a registry.

 ## Architecture Overview